 So let's get started!

-My name is Ustaatha Nadiya Johnson and I will be guiding you through your learning journey here at Nakh-lah Arabic Center.
-Over 20 years ago, I traveled to Egypt & Saudi Arabia to study Arabic and Quran.
+I am Ustaatha Nadiya Johnson.
+Many years ago, I traveled to Egypt & Saudi Arabia to study Arabic and Quran.
 During my studies, I witnessed many of my Western sisters having great difficulty learning in the fast-paced classrooms of the Middle East and sadly, most got left behind.
-I decided then to become a teacher and I designed this 12-16 program to serve the learning needs of my sisters in Islam.
+I decided then to become a teacher and then a curriculum designer to serve the learning needs of my sisters in Islam.

 Ahlan!!
 (Welcome) I look forward to working with you.